Level/leveldown/README.md

 Introduction
 ----------------------------

-LevelDOWN was extracted from [LevelUP](https://github.com/level/levelup) and now serves as a stand-alone binding for LevelDB.
+This module was originally part of [`levelup`](https://github.com/level/levelup) but was later extracted and now serves as a stand-alone binding for LevelDB.

-It is **strongly recommended** that you use LevelUP in preference to LevelDOWN unless you have measurable performance reasons to do so.
-LevelUP is optimised for usability and safety.
-Although we are working to improve the safety of the LevelDOWN interface it is still easy to crash your Node process if you don't do things in just the right way.
+It is **strongly recommended** that you use `levelup` in preference to `leveldown` unless you have measurable performance reasons to do so. `levelup` is optimised for usability and safety.
+Although we are working to improve the safety of the `leveldown` interface it is still easy to crash your Node process if you don't do things in just the right way.

-See the section on <a href="#safety">safety</a> below for details of known unsafe operations with LevelDOWN.
+See the section on <a href="#safety">safety</a> below for details of known unsafe operations with `leveldown`.

 <a name="platforms"></a>
 Supported platforms
 ----------------------------

-We aim to support *at least* Active LTS and Current Node.js releases.
-LevelDOWN ships with prebuilt binaries for [many platforms](https://github.com/Level/leveldown/releases) and is known to work on:
+We aim to support *at least* Active LTS and Current Node.js releases. `leveldown` ships with prebuilt binaries for [many platforms](https://github.com/Level/leveldown/releases) and is known to work on:

 * **Linux** (including ARM platforms such as Raspberry Pi *and Kindle!*)
 * **Mac OS**